LoveBug2084/LadyBug/source/readme.txt

 ;-----------------------------------------------------------------------------

 ;-----------------------------------------------------------------------------
-; thanks to everyone @ stardot forums for their kind words and support ;-----------------------------------------------------------------------------
+; Thanks to everyone @ Stardot Forums for their kind words and support ;-----------------------------------------------------------------------------